1) Where do my dues go? What do you do with the money?

 13) What Radios do you use?

 While there are a lot of different kinds of Ham Radios and some can be very inexpensive the majority of our Members use Yaesu and/or Kenwood Radios.
 It is from our experience that while the cheaper options are ok, there is no replacement for good quality equipment.

 There are many ways to donate and not all of them Donating cash.
-You can find the donate links on the website to either donate directly through the website or you can also use PayPal if you prefer.
+You can find the donate links on th.
 We also accept equipment donations that we make available for our Recovery Teams to use during a recovery.

 We are in fact a 501(c)(3) non profit organization.
 What this means is that we have formed for non profit purposes under state law, and we are organized and operated exclusively for one or more exempt purposes.

-First place our money goes is back into the organization to help further our mission of serving the community by providing a free recovery service to the public on service roads and 4×4 trails in Colorado.
-Operational costs, training development and student fees for each advanced member (this one is big), as well as other fees really bring those 160$ dues down quite low by the time everything is paid for.
+All finances are used to further our mission of serving the community by providing a free recovery service to the public on service roads and 4×4 trails in Colorado.